Allgemeine Geschäftsbedingungen (AGB)

 (1) Der Kunde verpflichtet sich, an den Provider eine vereinbarte Pauschalvergütung zzgl. der mehr verbrauchten Transaktionen, sowie die (zurzeit) 19 % Mehrwertsteuer zu zahlen.
 Die Pauschalvergütung umfasst die Leistungen des Providers gemäß §§ 1 bis 5 dieses Vertrages.

-(2) Der Kunde hat jederzeit die Möglichkeit, den Leistungsumfang gemäß Anlage 1 dieses Vertrages zu erhöhen.
+(2) Der Kunde hat jederzeit die Möglichkeit, den Leistungsumfang zu erhöhen.
 Zur Durchführung muss der Provider kontaktiert werden.
-Weitere Details regelt der § 3 in der Anlage 1.

 (3) Für Mehraufwendungen, die über die gemäß §§ 1 bis 5 dieses Vertrages vom Provider geschuldeten Leistungen hinaus gehen (z.B.
 Durchführung von Einweisungen und Schulungsleistungen, Änderung oder kundenspezifische Anpassung der vertragsgegenständlichen Software) vereinbaren die Parteien eine Stundenvergütung von 125,00 EUR bis 150,00 EUR je nach Paket zzgl. (zurzeit) 19 % Mehrwertsteuer.
 Die Erfassung und Abrechnung der Mehraufwendungen erfolgen mit einer Genauigkeit von Viertelstunden.